deltaDNA/unity-sdk/README.md

 Prior to the inclusion of the `InterstitialAd` and `RewardedAd` classes you could show ads directly from the `DDNASmartAds` object.
 This still works since this is what the ad classes use, but it's preferred to use the separate classes.

-You can test if an interstitial ad is ready to be displayed with `DDNASmartAds.Instance.IsInterstitialAdAvailable()`.
+You can test if an interstitial ad has loaded with `DDNASmartAds.Instance.IsInterstitialAdAvailable()`.
 Show an interstitial ad by calling `DDNASmartAds.Instance.ShowInterstitialAd()`.

-You can test if a rewarded ad is ready to be displayed with `DDNASmartAds.Instance.IsRewardedAdAvailable()`.
+You can test if a rewarded ad has loaded with `DDNASmartAds.Instance.IsRewardedAdAvailable()`.
 Show a rewarded ad by calling `DDNASmartAds.Instance.ShowRewardedAd()`.
+These calls don't tell you in advance if showing the ad will fail because of session and time limits, another reason why we recommend using the `InterstitialAd` and `RewardedAd` classes.

 The additional show methods that use Decision Points are now deprecated, since they hide what Engage is returning which prevents you from controlling if and when to show the ad in your game.